kyledinh/zio-blogapp/README.md

 │   ├── vite.config.js
 │   └── yarn.lock
 │
-├── project                    The only project directory to be concerned with │   ├── build.properties       sbt version
+├── kubernetes                 Files to deploy to Kube Cluster (locally) ├── project                    The only project directory to be concerned with │   ├── build.properties       sbt version
 │   └── plugins.sbt            plugins